Komodo Liveaboard Diving, Indonesia

 Komodo Liveaboard Diving, Indonesia - 75 LIVEABOARDS

-Komodo Shalom Liveaboard in Indonesia cruises the Komodo area and is an ideal vessel for the budget minded traveller who wants some flexibility on their cruises.
-She is a comfortable vessel updated to modern standards and run by a very eco-friendly dive operation in operation since 2015.
+Komodo Shalom Liveaboard in Indonesia cruises the Komodo area and is an ideal vessel for the budget-minded travellers who want some flexibility on their cruises.
+She is a comfortable vessel updated to modern standards and run by a very eco-friendly dive operation since 2015.
 At 24m in length, she can carry up to 16 guests in two cabin types.
 Her cruise itineraries offer some great flexibility for both short and longer visits to north Komodo.Book Now

 Komodo is located between two Oceans, the Pacific Ocean in the north and the Indian Ocean in the South.
 Two completely different marine environments, with amazing biodiversity from the North part, to the South part of the park in one trip.